openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

 **Positional arguments:**

 ``<baymodel>``
-  ID of the baymodel to show.
+  ID or name of the baymodel to show.

 .. _magnum_baymodel-update: